 CircuitWorks No-Clean Dispensing Pen is a good choice for tin-lead soldering where cleaning is to be avoided.
 The light residue can be left on the board, or removed with the Flux-Off® No-Clean Plus Flux Remover.

 CircuitWorks® Rosin Flux Pen is a high solids type R rosin flux which provides excellent solderability in a wide variety of applications.
 The residue left behind is non-corrosive and is halide-free, but it is best to remove the residue after soldering for aesthetics.
 Flux-Off® Rosin Flux Remover will easily remove the flux residue.

 CircuitWorks® Water Soluble Flux Pen is a very active pH neutral ORH1 flux.
 It enables easy soldering of both lead-free and lead-containing solders.
-This flux must be cleaned and can be removed easily with DI water, like in a batch or in-line system, or benchtop cleaning with Flux-Off® Water Soluble Flux Remover.
+This flux must be cleaned and can be removed easily with DI water, if in a batch or in-line system, or if a benchtop cleaning with Flux-Off® Water Soluble Flux Remover.

 Use Flux Syringes for Tacky Flux

 Tacky flux is a viscous, pasty form of flux that is easy to place without it spreading into surrounding areas the way a liquid flux can.
 It can be used to hold small parts in place before soldering and is common in the manufacture and repair of SMT components.

 Tacky fluxes in syringe dispensers provide for dispensing convenience similar to a pen in situations where a tacky flux better fits the application.